-Recently the Government of Alberta announced its intention amend the South Saskatchewan Regional Plan (SSRP) to protect the Castle as a Wildland and Provincial Park.
+Recently the Government of Alberta announced the new Castle Wildland and Provincial Parks.
 This is an integral step to preserve clean water for downstream communities, safeguard our province’s biodiversity, provide habitat to important wildlife such as grizzly bear and cutthroat trout and provide places for Albertans to connect to nature.
 But the work is not done yet!

 The Castle is a special place because: